rafal-r/airr-react/README.md

 Airr library provides easy to implement views life-cycles methods.
 When you develop apps divided into certain views you have to deal with many tasks before or after certain view is activated and animated into the screen.

-Like React's `componentDidMount` method, Airr provides self explanatory methods that can be used by Components that extends `View` or `Scene` components.
+Like React's `componentDidMount` method, Airr provides self explanatory methods that can be used by Components that extends `View` or `Scene` component.
 These methods are:

 -   `viewBeforeActivation`
 -   `viewAfterActivation`